99gloom/processDrimm/README_en.md

 + sp_ratio: Target copy number for species, e.g. one for no WGD event and two for one WGD event

+processOrthofinder generates three files, namely:

++ .all.sequence: The complete species homologous gene sequence.
+Each row represents a chromosome, and genes are represented by homologous gene ID
++ .all.sequence.genename: The format is the same as .all.sequence, but the genes are represented by the gene name
++ .sequence: Filtered species homologous gene sequence.
+Filter the homologous genes exceeding the target copy number in .all.sequence according to the species target copy number, represented by the homologous gene ID

-According to the target copy number of the species, processOrthofinder.py will filter the homologous genes that exceed the target copy number and obtain the gene order sequences used to prepare the synteny blocks.
-The output are .sequence files.
-Then, all the .sequence files need to be merged into drimm.sequence file which is the input of DRIMM-synteny.
+Then all the .sequence files are merged to get the drimm.sequence file as the input of DRIMM-synteny.

 ## 2.Running  DRIMM-synteny (drimm.exe)